The Worst Movie Ever!: Release

 The film had its festival premiere at the Van Wert Independent Film Festival in Van Wert, Ohio on July 8, 2011, where director Glenn Berggoetz spoke at a breakfast symposium and hosted a midnight screening of the film.

-The film had its theatrical premiere on August 19, 2011, in a single cinema, the Laemmle Sunset 5 in Los Angeles, resulting in the theater's worst box office results ever: just one paid admission and grossing just $11.
+The film had its theatrical premiere on August 19, 2011 in a single cinema, the Laemmle Sunset 5 in Los Angeles, which resulted in the worst box office performance ever recorded: just one paid admission and grossed just $11.
 After its release, the film gained notoriety for its extremely low viewership.
-This figure makes it the lowest opening film in history, beating the 2006 film Zyzzyx Road which attracted six patrons and $30 in revenue during its opening week.
-According to the websites Boxofficemojo and The Numbers, the film has now grossed over $25,000 in box office revenues.
+This figure makes it the lowest opening film in history, beating the 2006 film Zyzzyx Road, which attracted six patrons and $30 in revenue during its opening week.
+According to the websites Box Office Mojo and The Numbers, the film has now grossed over $25,000 in box office revenue.

 According to director Glenn Berggoetz, the film sold just one ticket over the weekend (for the sole Saturday screening) and nobody attended the Friday screening.

 Attempts by the theater owner and filmmaker to locate the individual who paid to see the film over its opening weekend have so far failed.